 Skipper butterflies have the antennae clubs hooked backward like a crochet needle, whilst other butterflies have club-like tips to their antennae.

-Skipper butterfliesalso have stockier bodies than those in the families Papilionoidea and Hedyloidea, with stronger wing muscles.
+The Skipper butterflies also have stockier bodies than those in the families Papilionoidea and Hedyloidea, with stronger wing muscles.
 There are about 3400 species of Skippers.
 They are usually classified in the following subfamilies:

 - Awls and Policemen (Subfamily Coeliadinae, about 75 species)